AztecProtocol/noir-starter/vite-hardhat/README.md

    yarn preview
    ```

+### On-chain verification

+The app will verify your proof locally.
+If you have a wallet, it will prompt you to connect to the relevant network and use it for on-chain verification.

 ### Deploy on testnets

 For convenience, we added two configurations for deployment on various testnets.
 You can find them in `hardhat.config.cts`.